 Of course, new clues join right in, eliminating clues in other boxes.
 In all Sysudoku diagrams, added clues and pencil marks are in a script font, like the 1 above.
 Formal script numbers, like the other clues above, are givens, which define the puzzle.

 Did I mention traces?
 A trace is a record of the solving actions.
+These pages will show you many advantages of tracing, when dealing with hard puzzles.
 In Sysudoku traces, space is saved by not saying why or exactly where in the box the change occurs.
 Instead, the trace readers know, or figure out, why the change occurs.
 They post each placement to the grid as they read.
 In this case W1 goes into r6c1.
 On partial grids, you have to look where it is cut off.
 Was that your answer?

 We have better luck with the 3’s, hitting NW3 immediately.
 Before looking at more boxes, however, we look for the effect of the newest clue.
 It so happens that NW3 generates NE3 and W3, both by dublex.